Cheap and healthy dinners aren’t as hard to find as you might think.

 But, my friends, you CAN eat healthily on a budget!

-I've been thinking about this lately - probably due to the bill shock I posted about last week!
-I'm trying to cook really cheaply and have found that my go-to meals involve lots of veges: Salads with grains, sautéed vegetables, flatbread wraps, rice paper rolls and burgers (a bread roll with a home-made vegetarian or meat patty makes it a burger, but it is packed out with salad veg).
-It's been a warm winter, so I haven't cooked as many soups as usual, but they are another super cheap and healthy way to eat.
+I’ve been thinking about this lately.
+I’m trying to cook really cheaply and have found that my go-to meals involve lots of veggies: Salads with grains, sautéed vegetables, flatbread wraps, rice paper rolls and burgers (a bread roll with a home-made vegetarian or meat patty makes it a burger, but it is packed out with salad veg).
+It’s been a warm winter, so I haven’t cooked as many soups as usual, but they are another super cheap and healthy way to eat.
 And there are endless variations on pasta that are cheap crowd-pleasers.
 Like this Herb Spaghetti recipe.
 If you grow your own herbs, this recipe will feed a family of four for the 70c it cost you to buy the pasta.

 1 packet of spaghetti